VirJenDB/virjendb_metadata/README.md

 - Deleting rows can disrupt the automated processes relying on this index, causing new fields to fail to map correctly.
 - Cleanup or reorganization of this index should be done manually and carefully, not through automated procedures.

+### **Important Notice on vjdbv0.3_tags Column**
+- when new rows are inserted make sure the the formula generating the tags is applied to the new fields, empty tag fiels crash the 2. conversion script!

 ## Metadata Update Process

 - create a new branch